pearorbiting/18pointstory/README.md

 Breaking each act into two pieces, and each piece into three steps, may help with seeing the second act in two parts (The W Plot, Four-Act Structure).

-Also, since everything has a beginning, middle, and end, it seems natural to break the halves into three, not least because these steps all tend to show up in oe system or another.
+Also, since everything has a beginning, middle, and end, it seems natural to break the halves into three, not least because these steps all tend to show up in one system or another.

+Suggested use is printing the PDF and filling the fields with your own creation.

 I hope you find it helpful!